sudiptpa/geoip/README.md

 This package is abandoned and no longer maintained.
 The author suggests using the https://github.com/sudiptpa/ipstack package instead.

+[The old freegeoip API is now deprecated and will be discontinued on July 1st, 2018]

 ## A simple implementation for IP to Location with http://freegeoip.net an open source platform.

 [![Build Status](https://travis-ci.org/sudiptpa/geoip.svg?branch=master)](https://travis-ci.org/sudiptpa/geoip)